naymspace/backpex/guides/get_started/installation.md

 ### Phoenix LiveView

 Backpex is built on top of Phoenix LiveView, so you need to have Phoenix LiveView installed in your application.
 If you generate a new Phoenix application using the latest version of the `mix phx.new` generator, Phoenix LiveView is included by default.

+> #### Info {: .info}
+>
+> We have created an initial version of the [Backpex installer task](Mix.Tasks.Backpex.Install.html), which runs with the help of the [Igniter](https://github.com/ash-project/igniter) framework.
+This installer automates the upcoming steps up to the "[Create an example resource](installation.html#create-an-example-resource)" step.
+Feedback is welcome!

 ### Tailwind CSS